![[Top]](../../images/home.jpg)

 MAX units can be "stacked" to distribute the bandwidth required for connections across multiple units.
 See Spanning multilink or MP+ calls across multiple MAX units.

-Configuring single-channel PPP connections
+single-channel PPP settings.

 This section describes how to the parameter used for PPP negotiation to establish a single-channel PPP call and to establish the base channel of multilink PPP calls.
 These are the related parameters: